 Ask For a Sample Edit

-Once you have narrowed down your candidates, send them a few pages of your manuscript and ask for a sample edit.
+If you are looking for a line editor or copy editor, once you have narrowed down your candidates, send them a few pages of your manuscript and ask for a sample edit.

 A sample edit will give you an idea of how the editor will work with you.
 These samples are usually a few pages of your manuscript marked up using the “Track Changes” feature in MS Word.
 When you review the samples, keep these questions in mind:

 - Do they respect your voice?